Help & Info

 Ultimately, purchasing from a reputable dealer is the very best way you can ensure that you are getting a rug that is excellent quality.
 Check reviews online, or ask for good recommendations from trusted experts.

-It helps too if you have an extensive on rugs so you know which questions to ask and you can appraise the rug’s quality without being easily swayed by sales talk.
+It helps too if you have a basic understanding of rugs so you know which questions to ask, and you can appraise the rug’s quality without being easily swayed by sales talk.
 Some merchants may take advantage of your lack of information, and you may end up buying a rug that’s of inferior quality and costs way more than it’s actually worth.

 How to Determine Where You Need a Rug

 First, make a list of areas that will benefit the most from the addition of an area rug.
 Typically, we recommend an area rugs for the following:

 How to Purchase a Correctly Sized Rug for Your Room